 The Beards Fork Petroglyphs, at Beards Fork, West Virginia, in mountainous western Fayette County, include inscriptions believed to represent wild animals.

-The petroglyphs are located in a shelf of sandstone beneath an overhang along the lefthand fork of Beards Fork of Loop Creek, a tributary of the Kanawha River.
-Most likely this rock art was inscribed by Native Americans.
-The site is also sometimes called the "Chisled Rocks" or "Lettered Rocks."
+The petroglyphs are located on a sandstone shelf beneath an overhang along the lefthand fork of Beards Fork of Loop Creek, a tributary of the Kanawha River.
+Native Americans inscribed this rock art.
+The site is sometimes called the "Chisled Rocks" or "Lettered Rocks."

-It is located only a few miles from the Ancient Walls, at Mount Carbon, West Virginia.
+It is located only a few miles from the Ancient Walls at Mount Carbon, West Virginia.
 This proximity has led some writers to speculate about a connection between the two sites.
 Some have suggested the lettered rocks acted as a "signpost" to indicate directions to the Mount Carbon site or provide information about the walls found there.
 Such theories are based on guesswork rather than scientific evidence.